aehaney/aehaney.github.io/_posts/2016-09-24-first-blog-post.markdown

 Well, it's official.
 This website is up and going and so that is something worth being proud of (right?).

-For my first post, I thought I would give one of my favorite recipes.
-The funny thing about me is I hate to cook, but I love to bake.
-I'm not entirely sure why this is or where it comes from.
-My theory is that baking is easy because it has simple, easy to follow instructions.
-Cooking is harder, though.
+For my first post, I thought I would show off one of my favorite recipes.
+The funny thing about me is that I hate to cook, but I love to bake.
+I'm not entirely sure why that is, but my theory is that baking is easy because it has simple, easy to follow instructions.
+Cooking, on the other hand, is not quite so easy.
 There's more room for error.
-I love how baking gives me the tools to create something, but I get admittedly nervous about cooking because my creativity seems to consistantly lead to a less-than-appetizing end product.
+I love how baking gives me the tools to create something, but I feel safe under the structure of the receipe.
+I  admittedly get nervous about cooking because my creativity seems to consistantly lead to a less-than-appetizing end product.
 But now I'm going to put my best apron foward and show you one of my favorite recipes of all time:

 Classic Coffee Cake.

-The great thing about this coffee cake is that you it's healthy AND fast.
+The great thing about this coffee cake is that it's healthy AND fast.
 So it's perfect to satisfy anyone's sweet tooth!

 ![GitHub Logo](/images/logo.png)
 Format: ![](http://cf.thebigmansworld.com/wp-content/uploads/2015/11/healthy-one-minute-coffee-cake_1.jpg)